 But, what the heck should you declutter?

-For a HUGE list of 100 common household items that you probably have laying around, but really don’t need, CLICK HERE.
+Read this for a HUGE list of 100 things to declutter that you probably have laying around, but really don’t need.
 And, there’s a handy printable PDF checklist so you don’t miss a thing!

 How to Deal with Paper Clutter